PyWavelets/pywt/doc/regression/wp2d.rst

      [ 1.
 2. 3.
 4. 5.
 6. 7.
 8.]
      [ 1.
 2. 3.
 4. 5.
 6. 7.
 8.]]

-Nodes are identified by paths.
-For the root node the path is '' and the decomposition level is 0.
+:class:`Nodes <Node2D>` are identified by paths.
+For the root node the path is ``''`` and the decomposition level is ``0``.

     >>> print repr(wp.path)
     ''
     >>> print wp.level
     0

-The maxlevel, if not given in the constructor, is automatically computed based on the data size:
+The :attr:`WaveletPacket2D.maxlevel`, if not given in the constructor, is automatically computed based on the data size:

     >>> print wp.maxlevel
     3